jina-ai/executor-video-loader/README.md

 The extracted image frames, audio, and subtitle are stored as `chunks` with the following attributes,

 Image frame chunks have the `modality` of `image`, the audio chunks have the `modality` of `audio`, and the subtitle chunks have the `modality` of `text`.
-During parsing of subtitles, duplicated captions are merged to form unique captions and are returned as single chunk with their respective starting and ending time in `tags`.
+During parsing of subtitles, duplicated captions are merged to form unique captions in a heuristic way and are returned as single chunk with their respective starting and ending time in `tags`.

 | data | stored in | `modality` | `location` | `tags` |
 | --- | --- | --- | --- | --- |